Write unique content (HIGH PRIORITY)

 Frames and search engines are not a good combination.
 While search engines are getting much better at reading framed websites, they still don’t tend to rank as well as non-framed sites.
-And even if you get decent ranking, you might not get the clicks because the search engine doesn’t know what to display as a title or description of your page.
+And even if you get a decent ranking, you might not get the clicks because the search engine doesn’t know what to display as the title or description of your page.

 Don’t create Flash splash pages (AVOID)

 Search engines can’t read images, and they see Flash as a giant image.
 Flash and search engines don’t mix well.
-If you don’t have extensive alternative HTML that displays when Flash is not enabled, then your site won’t rank well in search engines.
+If you don’t have extensive alternative HTML that displays when Flash isn’t enabled, then your site won’t rank well in search engines.
 Be sure to test your site with a browser with Flash disabled to find out what the search engine sees.
 You might be unpleasantly surprised.

 Don’t write Flash-only sites (AVOID)

 If you’re going to use Flash on your site, you must have an HTML version that displays when Flash is enabled.
 It can be tempting to put in just a single line or two of HTML as your non-Flash alternative, after all, you’ve done so much work on the Flash site.
-But since the search engines only see the HTML, that’s what they’ll rank, and you won’t rank high with just a tiny version of your site in HTML.
+But since the search engines only see the HTML, that’s what they’ll rank, and you won’t rank highly with just a tiny version of your site in HTML.

 twice – once in Flash and once in HTML.